-The curve of her hips reminded him of a bruised pear as she walked toward the bar, not quite limping.
-She wore a dark, thin dress that clung to her milk white skin.
+The curve of her hips reminded him of a bruised pear as she not quite limped to the bar.
+She wore a dark, thin dress that clung to her milk-white skin.
 She ordered a Golden Apple and the bartender, a simple automata, produced the thick, amber liquid before she sat down.

 Mik learned long ago how to size up a client.
 He eyed her with a mechanical look, taking in all that she was before he made his way over and ordered a shot of amber himself.
 Not that he needed it, but he liked to keep the tank full just in case.
 She gave him a glance then focused on her drink.
 He knew he wasn’t attractive.
 In fact, he designed himself to blend into a crowd.

 “Trouble with the RL-36?” he said.